IU-PR/Capstone_project/content/docs/2025/Kolobok/week4.md

 ## Executive Summary

-This week focused on hardening our system for deployment by implementing comprehensive testing, establishing a CI/CD pipeline, and deploying the full Kolobok application stack to a publicly accessible staging environment.
+This week focused on hardening our system for deployment by implementing comprehensive testing, establishing a CI/CD pipeline, and deploying the full Kolobok application to Yandex Cloud.

 We introduced rigorous testing across backend APIs, ML components, and user-facing interfaces (Telegram bot and web UI).
 GitHub Actions was configured for CI, allowing for automated linting, test execution, and image building on every PR to `main`.
 A lightweight CD system was also added, automatically deploying the updated backend to our staging server.